All Episodes

 jordan holmes

-Well, then they've been devastated again!
+Then they've been devastated again.

 dan friesen

-Their whining does seem to be making a small dent, but nothing like the impact a bad dividend report would have and has had, or the, like...
+Their whining does seem to be making a small dent, but nothing like the impact a bad dividend report would have and has had or the like caught, like obviously COVID lockdowns, like bars being closed was a big hit.

-A lot of people have commented on some of the slowed down sales have to do with Budweiser in particular being late to the market on seltzers, which are a large part of retail alcohol shopping now.
+A lot of people have commented on some of the slowed down sales have to do with Budweiser in particular being late to the market on seltzers, which are like a large part of retail alcohol shopping now.

 So these are factors that are in the mix.

-But what's going on is just a lull that honestly is probably going to be seen by investors as a pretty good opportunity to get in at a cut rate.
+But what's going on is just a lull that honestly is probably going to be seen by investors as a pretty good opportunity to get in at a cut rate because you have to remember that even Alex doesn't realize how many beer companies are owned by this conglomerate.

 It's all good and well to avoid Bud and Bud Light because you're mad that they had a one-off promotional thing with a trans person.